Jenny3306/R-Programming-Projects/README.md

 # Projects

-Hi and Welcome to My Projects repository!
+Hi and Welcome to My R Programming Projects repository!

-This workplace will be a collection of projects I have done.
+This workplace will be a collection of R projects I have done.

 There are some different branches I've created to classify which place I carried out my projects so that I can easily find it afterwards.